|Alma Mater:||UCLA, 1995|

 In the 2000 Sydney Games, Fernandez pitched the U.S. to victory in both the semifinal win over Australia and the gold-medal game against Japan.
 She established an Olympic single-game strikeout record with 25 in a round-robin game against Australia and posted a 0.47 earned run average and 52 strikeouts.
 In 2004, Fernandez was Team USA's top hitter and pitcher, posting a .545 batting average (12-for-22), which set a new record for an Olympic tournament.
 For the third-consecutive Games, she was also in the circle for the final out of the gold-medal contest, a 5-1 victory over Australia.
 Fernandez was selected as an alternate to the 2008 Olympics in Beijing.

 Away from the U.S. National Team, Fernandez is a member of the ProFastPitch X-treme Tour (PFX).
-In 1999, Fernandez was named the Amateur Softball Association/USA Softball Female Athlete of the Year.
+In 1999, Fernandez was named the ASA/USA Softball Female Athlete of the Year.
 As a pitcher and third baseman, she helped the USA Softball Women's National Team to gold medals at both the Pan American Games and the Canada Cup.
 She also helped the California Commotion win the ASA Women's Major Fast Pitch championship for the fourth consecutive time.

 Fernandez played at UCLA from 1990-93 and completed her psychology degree in 1995.
 A three-time winner of the sport's Honda Award, Fernandez became the first softball player to win the prestigious Honda-Broderick Cup in 1993, given to the most outstanding collegiate female athlete in all sports.
-A four-time, first-team All-American, Fernandez led the Bruins to two national championships (1990 & 1992) and two runner-up finishes (1991 & 1993).
-She was also All-Region and All-Pac-10 first-team each season and Pac-10 Player of the Year her final three years.
+A four-time, First Team All-American, Fernandez led the Bruins to two national championships (1990 & 1992) and two runner-up finishes (1991 & 1993).
+She was also All-Region and All-Pac-10 First Team each season and Pac-10 Player of the Year her final three years.

 Fernandez was just as powerful at the plate, batting .382 with 15 home runs and 128 runs batted in.
 She hit .401 in her junior season, but eclipsed that mark by more than 100 points in her senior campaign, batting an NCAA-best .510 with 11 homers and 45 RBI.
-Fernandez ranks in the UCLA Top 10 in numerous offensive categories, including fourth in hits and seventh in average.
+Fernandez ranks in the UCLA Top 10 in numerous offensive categories, including fourth in hits and eighth in average.

-Fernandez and Mike Lujan, who were married in August 2002, have two sons, Antonio (8) and Cruz (1 on March 23), and reside in Long Beach.
+Fernandez and Mike Lujan, who were married in August 2002, have two sons, Antonio (10) and Cruz (3 on March 23), and reside in Long Beach.